 - The replacement costs for all lost and/or damaged materials are the responsibility of the patron.

 - Any fees charged by lending institutions will be the responsibility of the patron and are expected to be paid in full when an item is picked up at the circulation desk.
 Requested books and scores generally arrive in two to eight days, recordings in two to three weeks, and journal articles in one to seven days.
 However, depending on such factors as distance and method of delivery, arrival times can vary significantly.
 In some cases, owning libraries may decline to loan certain items, resulting in delays or unfilled requests.

 Curriculum Resource Center (CRC)

-The CRC (second floor) houses a collection of textbooks, methods, curriculum guides, children’s literature, and academic materials which support the undergraduate and graduate education programs at Converse College.
+The CRC (second floor) houses a collection of textbooks, methods, curriculum guides, children’s literature, and academic materials which support the undergraduate and graduate education programs at Converse University.
 All but reference materials in the CRC may be checked out.

 A self-service photocopier is available on the first floor.
 Copies made by Converse students, faculty, or staff are debited to their individual printing accounts.
 Microform copies are 10¢ each.
 Users should pay for copies at the circulation desk.

 Archives & Special Collections

 The Archives is a secure, climate-controlled facility that contains valuable documents, photographs, and other materials pertaining to the history and students of Converse University.
 Special Collections consists primarily of Converse publications, books by faculty and alumni, student theses, and Caroliniana.
 Access to these materials is available by appointment only.
 Harriet Quimby Collection Harriet Quimby, the first licensed American woman pilot, was also the first woman to pilot an aircraft across the English Channel.
 In March 1999, Ed Y. Hall loaned the Archives his personal collection of materials to establish the Harriet Quimby Collection.
 These materials are available to researchers by appointment.